Llit7/demo/README.md

 # demo
-this is only demo repo
+this is only demo repo'